suaib98/twilio-salesforce/README.rst

-Example: BROKEN LINK HIJACKING....
-FELCITY
+Example: SUBDOMAIN TAKEOVER BY FELCITY
 ===============================================